Farmington Hills Unpaid Wages and Overtime Lawyers

 Employment in Farmington Hills continues to grow as people move to the area, change jobs, become old enough to enter the workforce, or pick up work after retirement.
 Farmington Hills workers of every age, industry, and background deserve to be paid fairly.

-The federal Fair Labor Standards Act (FLSA) and the Michigan Workforce Opportunity Wage Act set requirements for employers to calculate workers’ hours, pay wages, and pay overtime.
+The federal Fair Labor Standards Act (FLSA) and the Michigan Workforce Opportunity Wage Act require employers to calculate workers’ hours, pay wages, and pay overtime.
 However, employers don’t always comply with the law.
-Sometimes these violations are honest mistakes; in other cases, they are deliberate decisions by an employer to reduce costs by withholding wages.
+Sometimes, these violations are honest mistakes; in other cases, they are deliberate decisions by an employer to reduce costs by withholding wages.

 If you suspect you haven’t been paid everything you have earned for your work, talk to the experienced Farmington Hills unpaid wage and overtime attorneys at Sommers Schwartz, P.C.
 We’re dedicated to helping our clients secure the money they earned from their hard work.